krishaamer/green-filter-research/research/literature/fintech.md

 -   Lagerkvist et al. (2020) undertook a choice experiment with Swedish private investors.

--   T. Smith (2019) suggests 74% of Chinese youth are looking for “positive impact”.
+-   Smith, T. (2019) suggests 74% of Chinese youth are looking for “positive impact”.

 -   Lingeswaran (2019) suggest philanthropy is on the rise in Asia however Ho (2019) counters investors are not sure how to separate sustainable assets from less sustainable ones.